 How does curbside compost work?

 2. Line your bin with either certified compostable bags or paper grocery bags.
 This is required to ensure the bins can be fully emptied.
 The drier the contents in the bin, the easier the bins empty, especially in winter, and the less odor and flies.
 We recommend BioBags.
-You can purchase small 3 gallon BioBags here, or larger 13 gallon BioBags here.
+They come in various sizes, the 13 gallon BioBags for curbside containers and the 3 gallon BioBags for counter top containers.

 3. Fill up your bin.
 We accept all foods including meat, bones, dairy, shells, and all certified compostable service ware.
 No waxed cardboard, milk cartons, soda cups, drier lint, or cleaning chemicals on paper towels.
-More details on whats compostable can be found here.
+Find out more details on Whats Compostable.

 5. Smile.
 You most likely will not have to put your regular trash out as often, your making good use of your food scraps, helping the environment, and it’s fun.